ExecutionLLC/gen-bs/frontend/README.md

-# Welcome to Genomix FrontEnd Application.
+# Welcome to Genomix FrontEnd Browser Application.

 Genomix Frontend Application is intended to do great things for genetics all over the world.